dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-compilation.md

 With this approach, no code changes are needed in `Program.cs`.
 At runtime, ASP.NET Core searches for an [assembly-level HostingStartup attribute](xref:fundamentals/configuration/platform-specific-configuration#hostingstartup-attribute) in `Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation`.
 The `HostingStartup` attribute specifies the app startup code to execute and that startup code enables runtime compilation.

-## Enable runtime compilation for a Razor Class Library
+## Enable runtime compilation for a Razor class library

-Consider a scenario in which a Razor Pages project references a [Razor Class Library (RCL)](xref:razor-pages/ui-class) named *MyClassLib*.
+Consider a scenario in which a Razor Pages project references a [Razor class library (RCL)](xref:razor-pages/ui-class) named *MyClassLib*.
 The RCL contains a `_Layout.cshtml` file consumed by MVC and Razor Pages projects.
 To enable runtime compilation for the `_Layout.cshtml` file in that RCL, make the following changes in the Razor Pages project:

 1. Enable runtime compilation with the instructions at [Enable runtime compilation conditionally](#enable-runtime-compilation-conditionally).
 1. Configure <xref:Microsoft.AspNetCore.Mvc.Razor.RuntimeCompilation.MvcRazorRuntimeCompilationOptions> in `Program.cs`: